bashdeban/fastmind/memory-bank/techContext.md

 ---

-*This tech context reflects the current VS Code extension-focused development environment as of Q4 2024.
-Update when making significant toolchain changes or adding new development dependencies.*
+*This tech context reflects the current FastMind AI-powered mind mapping editor development environment as of November 2025.
+All core features are production-ready with complete AI integration, internationalization, and VS Code extension capabilities.*